rs/zerolog/README.md

 The zerolog package provides a fast and simple logger dedicated to JSON output.

 Zerolog's API is designed to provide both a great developer experience and stunning [performance](#benchmarks).
-Its unique chaining API allows zerolog to write JSON log events by avoiding allocations and reflection.
+Its unique chaining API allows zerolog to write JSON (or CBOR) log events by avoiding allocations and reflection.

 Uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
 Zerolog is taking this concept to the next level with a simpler to use API and even better performance.

-To keep the code base and the API simple, zerolog focuses on JSON logging only.
+To keep the code base and the API simple, zerolog focuses on efficient structured logging only.
 Pretty logging on the console is made possible using the provided (but inefficient) `zerolog.ConsoleWriter`.

 ![](pretty.png)